zoetrope69/random-color-contrasts/README.md

 # random color contrast bot

-⚫🌈⚪ A Mastodon bot that grabs colours contrast combos from: [randoma11y.com](https://randoma11y.com)
+⚫🌈⚪ A Mastodon bot that grabs colours contrast combos

+Inspired by and code stolen from: [randoma11y.com](https://randoma11y.com)

 ## How does the bot work?